leoloso/gatowebsites/content/docs/guides/intro/what-is-schema-introspection.md

 ---
 title: What is schema introspection
-metaDesc: "Schema introspection is GraphQL's mechanism to provide information about the schema, which is retrieved using the same GraphQL language."
+description: "Schema introspection is GraphQL's mechanism to provide information about the schema, which is retrieved using the same GraphQL language."
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 700
 ---